Bobby Flay's Barbecue Addiction

-Bobby Flay's Barbecue Addiction (also known in its fourth season as Barbecue Addiction: Bobby's Basics) is an American cooking television series that aired on Food Network.
+Bobby Flay's Barbecue Addiction (also known in its fourth and final season as Barbecue Addiction: Bobby's Basics) is an American cooking show that aired on Food Network.
 Presented by chef Bobby Flay, it showcased recipes based upon different outdoor grilling techniques.
 The series premiered on June 5, 2011, and concluded on September 14, 2014, after four seasons.

 In a May 2011 interview with LA Weekly, Flay contrasted Barbecue Addiction with other cooking shows such as Iron Chef, and noted that each episode has a particular theme.
 In 2012, Bobby Flay's Barbecue Addiction won a Daytime Emmy Award for Outstanding Culinary Program.
 In April 2013, Flay's book by the same title was published by Crown Publishing imprint Clarkson Potter.